zumbov2/walkalytics/README.md

 install.packages("devtools")
 devtools::install_github("zumbov2/walkalytics")
 ```
-## Example 1: Albert Einstein's life in Aarau
+## Example 1: Albert's life in Aarau
-After failing the entrance examination for ETH Zurich, Albert Einstein attended the "Alte Kantonsschule Aarau" to complete his secondary schooling (read more [here](https://en.wikipedia.org/wiki/Albert_Einstein#Early_life_and_education)).
-Some say that Einstein was sent to Aarau only because there was much less distraction in the provincial nest than in the city of Zurich.
-Let's look for some evidence.
+Young Albert failed the entrance examination for ETH Zurich.
+The 16-year-old is now to move to Aarau to complete his secondary schooling.
+He doesn't know the town yet and is thinking about buying a bike for his everday life.
+Let's help Albert decide.
+He doesn't want to have to walk longer than 10 minutes.

-We define some points-of-interest and call the walkalytics API with respect to a source location (Einstein's former address).
-The function `pois_walktimes()` processes the API response object in such a way that the estimated walking times between the source location and the points-of-interest are returned.
+We define the blokes's most important points-of-interest and call the walkalytics API with the function `isochrome_pois()`.
+We take Albert's future address as the source location.
+The function `pois_walktimes()` processes the API response object in such a way that the estimated walking times (in seconds) between the source location and the points-of-interest are returned.
 ```
-# Define points-of-interest
+# Define Albert's points-of-interest
-places <- data.frame(id = c("School", "Railway Station", "Affenkasten Bar", "River Island Zurlinden"),
+places <- data.frame(id = c("School", "Railway Station", "Affenkasten (Pub)", "Zurlindeninsel (River Island)"),
                      x = c(895737, 896297, 895620, 895840),
                      y = c(6006558, 6006247, 6006171, 6007080))

 # Call Walkalytics API and extract walking times to points-of-interest
-isochrone_pois(x = 896552, y = 6006578, epsg = 3857, pois = pupils, key = key) %>% pois_walktimes()
+isochrone_pois(x = 896552, y = 6006578, epsg = 3857, pois = places, key = key) %>% pois_walktimes()

 # A tibble: 4 x 4
   id                            walktime      x       y
   <chr>                            <int>  <int>   <int>
 1 Railway Station                    184 896297 6006247
 2 School                             348 895737 6006558
-3 River Island Zurlinden      470 895840 6007080
+3 Zurlindeninsel (River Island)      470 895840 6007080
-4 Affenkasten Bar             500 895620 6006171
+4 Affenkasten (Pub)                  500 895620 6006171
 ```
-They had a point...and the rest is history. ;-)
+Lucky Albert.
+He can save his money.
+Read more about Albert's life [here](https://en.wikipedia.org/wiki/Albert_Einstein#Early_life_and_education).

 ## Example 2: More details please
 We can go one step further and extract high-resolution walking times.
-For this we use the functions `isochrone_esri()`, which returns a response object that contains a base64-encoded gzipped Esri ASCII grid with walking times for every pixel.
+For this we use the function `isochrone_esri()`, which returns a response object that contains a base64-encoded gzipped Esri ASCII grid with walking times for every pixel.
 By using the function `esri_to_sgdf()`, we can convert the encoded Esri ASCII grid to an object of class SpatialPixelsDataFrame or we use `pixel_walktimes()` to directly extract walking times (in seconds) for every pixel with respect to the source location.
 ```
 # Call Walkalytics API and convert response object to SpatialPixelsDataFrame
 dt <- isochrone_esri(x = 896552, y = 6006578, epsg = 3857, key = key) %>% esri_to_sgdf()